Mathematics MSc – 2023 entry

 - Quantum foundations.

-During the first two semesters, you'll select a range of taught courses from an exciting list.
-These will be followed by an extended research project conducted over the summer under the supervision of a member of the Department, culminating in the writing of an MSc dissertation.
+During the first two semesters, you can choose a range of taught courses.
+These will be followed by an extended research project conducted over the summer under the supervision of a member of staff, which culminates with you writing your MSc dissertation.

 The structure of our programmes follows clear educational aims that are tailored to each programme.
 These are all outlined in the programme specifications which include further details such as the learning outcomes: